“I totally bombed it.”

 You applied for an open position at your company.
 You had an interview earlier today.
 Now you're telling your friend about how the interview went.
-You don't think you did a good job.
-You say:
+You admit this to your friend because you don't think you did a good job.

 I totally bombed it.